 Income figures are intended as a guide only.

-Working as a holiday representative is not a nine to five job.
+Working as a holiday representative is not a 9am to 5pm job.
 Reps often have to work very long and unsocial hours.
-Working 12 or more hours a day, six days a week, is not uncommon especially if there are long airport delays, which can occur on a regular basis.
+Working 12 or more hours a day, six days a week, is not uncommon, especially if there are long airport delays - which can occur on a regular basis.

 Some of the smaller, more specialised operators may offer the possibility to work freelance.

 What to expect